noarche/ComboScriptPro/README.md

+Updates:

+v2.6.1 - ignores case on for domain when extracting and analysis

         print("Option 1; To extract all lines for earthlink.net enter @earthlink.net | If you want to extract all .net domains enter .net | This will create text documents named what you enter | When extracting lines are appended and never overwrite.")